lennard0011/SeminarCoolblue/README.md

 * ```Direct Effects 20 minutes```

   We also created a Direct Effects model with a 20-minute interval.
 The set-up is the same as the intervalCode.
 However, this time we subset on commercials with a GRP higher than 0.5.
-In the model, we use the internet visits of Belgium during the same time frame as control variable.
+In the model, we use the website traffic in Belgium during the same period as a control variable.

 * ```Artificial Neural Network```